sid-25L/POWERBI/README.md

-➡Maximum sales are driven through COD payment mode.
+-Maximum sales are driven through COD payment mode.

-➡ Maximum sales are from the Clothing(63%) and then Electronics(21%).
+-Maximum sales are from the Clothing(63%) and then Electronics(21%).

-➡Printers and Bookcases are the sub-categories that have the maximum sales.
+-Printers and Bookcases are the sub-categories that have the maximum sales.

-➡ Most of the customers are from Maharashtra and Madhya Pradesh.
+-Most of the customers are from Maharashtra and Madhya Pradesh.